-Garlic mustard (Alliaria petiolata) is a cool-season biennial herb that may reach up to 4 feet in height at maturity.
+Garlic mustard (Alliaria petiolata) is a cool-season biennial herb that may reach up to 4 feet (1 m.) in height at maturity.
 Both the stems and leaves have a strong onion and garlic odor when crushed.
 It is this odor, particularly noticeable in the spring and summer, that helps to distinguish mustard weed from other mustard plants commonly found in woodlands.
-Occasionally garlic mustard can become weedy; therefore, it is important to become familiar with garlic mustard weed management.
+Occasionally garlic mustard can become weedy, therefore, it is important to become familiar with garlic mustard weed management.

 Why Garlic Mustard Management is Important

 Garlic mustard was first introduced to Europe and used both medicinally and for cooking.
-But garlic mustard plants are also known as garlic mustard weeds because they produce hundreds of seeds per plant.
+Garlic mustard plants are also known as garlic mustard weeds because they produce hundreds of seeds per plant.
 These seeds travel on the fur of large animals, such as horses and deer, and also in flowing water and by human activity.

-Because of this, garlic mustard spreads in woodlands and quickly takes over native woodland wildflowers.
+It is because of this, garlic mustard spreads in woodlands and quickly takes over native woodland wildflowers.
 When this happens, it’s a good idea to know how to control garlic mustard plants.

 How to Control Garlic Mustard Plants with Small Infestations